How to write a UCAS Personal Statement

 Universities might refer to your Personal Statement again on results day if you don't get the grades you need.
 So a good Personal Statement could clinch you a uni place even if your grades aren't what you hoped for.

-Planning and writing your Personal Statement can seem scary when you're staring at a blank screen.
+Starting your Personal Statement can seem scary when you're staring at a blank screen.
 But, things will seem less daunting once you start.

 - Set aside some time in a place where you're comfortable and won't be disturbed.
 Grab a notepad or computer.